SYSPROG-JLS/S370BALAsm/README.txt

 # in teaching the basics of IBM S/370 Assembler coding.
 # Not every possible function is implemented - not even
 # the ones considered by most to be critical or important.
 #
+# If you need a full function assembler, please consider
+# using IFOX00 under MVS3.8J or Z390 Portable Mainframe Assembler
+# and Emulator (Copyright 2011-13 Automated Software Tools Corporation).
+#
 # Have fun with this and I hope you find it useful!
 #